lfrei/wishlist/README.md

 # Wishlist using GraphQL

 A simple implementation of a GraphQL Server with [graphql-java](https://github.com/graphql-java/graphql-java).
-Use branch `dgs` to see the same implementation with the [dgs-framework by netflix](https://github.com/netflix/dgs-framework/)
+Use branch `dgs` to see the same implementation with the [dgs-framework by netflix](https://github.com/netflix/dgs-framework/) that is building on top of graphql-java.

 ## Schema

 ```
 type Query {
     wishById(id: ID): Wish
+}

+type Mutation {
+    createWish(id: String!, name: String!, description: String!, ageRating: Int): Wish
 }

 type Wish {